Victor Thasiah, Ph.D.

 Assistant Professor of Religion

 Victor Thasiah teaches courses in religion, ethics, and politics.
-Areas of interest: refugee resettlement, community organizing, and Zen Buddhism.
-He is starting a charitable organization called "Running for Refuge," connecting love for running with support for refugees resettling in the United States.
-Thasiah serves on the PICO (People Improving Communities through Organizing) International Advisory Group, CLU's Center for Equality and Justice Steering Committee, and Surfrider's Ocean-Friendly Gardens Committee (Ventura); and coaches children's cross-country.
+Areas of interest include refugee resettlement, community organizing, and Zen Buddhism.
+He plans to start a charitable organization called "Running for Refuge" in 2017, connecting love for running with support for refugees resettling in the United States.
+Thasiah serves on the PICO (People Improving Communities through Organizing) International Advisory Group, CLU's Center for Equality and Justice Steering Committee, CLU's Sustainability Committee, and Surfrider's Ocean-Friendly Gardens Committee (Ventura); and coaches children's cross-country.
 Before coming to CLU in 2011, he was Director of Social Policy at the national office of the Evangelical Lutheran Church in America (ELCA), and Editor of Journal of Lutheran Ethics.

 - Ph.D., Theology, Oxford University (2007)

 - B.A., Psychology, University of California, Santa Cruz (1994)

 Religion and Social Change